sayymeer/absurd-agent-takneek-server/README.md

 // After running your docker container python ./cli.py
 ```
+You will be asked for port number.
+Enter `8000` as setup in above section.

-Now you can use our command line interface
+Now you can use our command line interface.

 ## Games Available
 Below Games are currently available and You can get list of Games by Sending a request to `GET /` .